 It is with the help of our professional team that women decide on which steps they want and need to take to be able to restart their life without violence.

 One of the biggest challenges for women with children is to find affordable and dignified housing.
-The rents in Cuenca a very high and landlords don t want to rent to women who have children.
+The rents in Cuenca a very high and landlords don't want to rent to women who have children.
 That is why a lot of the women end up in very dangerous housing situations when they leave the women's shelter.
 They live in small rooms, with a shared bathroom and toilet in the hallway.
 In this type of housing you will typically find a lot of single men/workers, which put the women and especially their children very often in an unsafe situation.

-4) Mujeres con Exito – Successful women
+Mujeres Con Exito Successful Women

-Another big challenge for women who try to start an independent life is to find work that is safe and where they are paid enough to actually be able to sustain their children.
+Another big challenge for women who try to start an independent life is to find work that is safe and where they are paid enough to actually be able to sustain their lives.
 A big majority of our women have not finished school and have no job training, which means the only jobs they find is cleaning houses.
-These jobs are traditionally low paid and involve large working hours, which makes it impossible for the women to take care of their children and start an independent and safe life.
+These jobs are traditionally low paid and involve long working hours, which makes it impossible for the women to take care of their children and start an independent and safe life.